Joanne Roberts, Ph.D.

 Focused on evaluating policies and programs designed to promote cognitive and social development of children and wellbeing of women and families, with emphasis on field of early care and education

 Joanne Roberts, Ph.D., is a lifespan developmental psychologist interested in the cognitive, language and social development of young children.
-A member of the Work, Families, & Children Research Group at WCW, she is particularly focused on the early care and education of young children and ways in which to enhance early care and education policies and practices as well as parenting practices that foster children's developmental outcomes.
+A senior research scientist with the Work, Families, & Children Research Group at WCW, she was particularly focused on the early care and education of young children and ways in which to enhance early care and education policies and practices as well as parenting practices that foster children's developmental outcomes.

 Roberts has a Master's Degree in Educational Psychology and a Doctoral degree in Psychological Development from New York University.
 For her dissertation, Predictors of cognitive outcomes of 14-month old children from low-income families, she considered the role of maternal language, maternal play, and social support networks.
 She also looked at maternal language and symbolic play, and the social support networks of both mothers and children in relation to children’s developmental, communicative and symbolic play competencies during the second year.
 She based this study on a sample of 100 low-income mother-child dyads.